Natural Dog Health Remedies

 Where Can I Find Acupuncture Veterinary Professionals?

-If you are interested in acupuncture for your dog, ask your holistic vet or access the websites of The American Academy of Veterinary Acupuncture or International Veterinary Acupuncture Society.
+If you are interested in acupuncture for your dog, ask your holistic vet, or access the website of International Veterinary Acupuncture Society.